 I paint sadness to be happy.

-I paint the dark to be in the light.
+I paint darkness to be in the light.

 I paint death to be alive.

-I paint a story so that I don’t have to tell a story.
+I paint a story so I don’t have to tell a story.

 - Artnet, USA